 ABSTRACT

-Pigeonpea is second most important pulse crop in India after chickpea.
+Pigeonpea is the second most important pulse crop in India after chickpea.
 But India is not self-sufficient in pulse production.
-In India daily availability of pulse (47 gm) is less than the per capita requirement (80 gm).
-There are several constraints which affect the pulse production.
-One of the major constraints is insects-pests.
+In India daily availability of pulses (47 gm) is less than the per capita requirement (80 gm).
+There are several constraints that affect the pulse production.
+One of the major constraints is insect pests.
 So, an experiment was carried out in pigeonpea variety RVSA 16-1 during Kharif season of 2022-23 at Zonal Agriculture Research Station, Rafi Ahmed Kidwai College of Agriculture, Sehore (M.P.) to find out most effective newer insecticide against one of the major insect-pest of pigeonpea i.e pod borers.
 There are eight different treatments were sprayed at 15 days interval.
 The lowest larval population of H. armigera, M. vitrata and E. atomosa were recorded in plot treated with lufenuron @ 1200 ml/ha followed by chlorfluazuron @ 500 ml/ha, emamectin benzoate @ 125 gm/ha, chlorantraniliprole @ 150 ml/ha and lambda cyhalothrin @ 500 ml/ha with maximum reduction percent over control.
 While maximum population recorded in control plot.
 The treatment with the highest yield was recorded in lufenuron @ 1200 ml/ha, which yielded an impressive 14.42 q/ha.
 Chlorfluazuron @ 500 ml/ha 13.27 q/ha was the next effective treatment.
 Based on the cost benefit ratio results chlorfluazuron @ 500 ml/ha (1:7.95) followed by lufenuron @ 600 ml/ha (1:3.84) demonstrate the highest cost benefit.

 Keywords: Pigeonpea [Cajanus cajan (L.)]; gram pod borer (Helicoverpa armigera); plume moth (Exelastis atomosa); leaf webber (Maruca vitrata).